dayjs/dayjs-website/docs/customization/relative-time.md

 }
 ```

-The number argument refers to the number of units for that key.
-For m, the number is the number of minutes, etc.
+The `number` argument refers to the number of units for that key.
+For `m`, the number is the number of minutes, etc.

-The withoutSuffix argument will be true if the token will be displayed without a suffix, and false if it will be displayed with a suffix.
+The `withoutSuffix` argument will be true if the token will be displayed without a suffix, and false if it will be displayed with a suffix.
 (The reason for the inverted logic is because the default behavior is to display with the suffix.)

-The key argument refers to the replacement key in the Locale#relativeTime object. (eg. s m mm h, etc.)
+The `key` argument refers to the replacement key in the `Locale#relativeTime` object. (eg. `s m mm h`, etc.)

-The isFuture argument will be true if it is going to use the future suffix/prefix and false if it is going to use the past prefix/suffix.
+The `isFuture` argument will be true if it is going to use the future suffix/prefix and false if it is going to use the past prefix/suffix.